 Unit non-response occurs when a participating facility on the NRS facility frame does not submit data for the reporting period.
 For the purpose of comparison, CIHI uses the unit response rate to derive the unit non-response rate.
 (It should be noted that unit non-response can occur not only at the facility level but also at the assessment level.
 However, due to the fact that the total number of expected assessments from each facility is not known, it is difficult to determine a unit non-response rate at the assessment level.
 To calculate this, one would ideally need to know the number of expected assessments prior to each quarterly submission.)

-In 2021-2022, there were 3 facilities that were on the NRS frame but did not submit any 2021-2022 data, yielding a national unit non-response rate of 3%.
-There were no facilities that were not on the frame that submitted data to the NRS in 2021-2022.
+In 2022-2023, there were 4 facilities that were on the NRS frame but did not submit any 2022-2023 data, yielding a national unit non-response rate of 4%.

-Table 8 displays the unit (facility) response rate by province for 2021-2022.
-Calculations are based on the number of facilities in a province that submitted 2021-2022 data divided by the number expected to submit data for 2021-2022 (i.e., those that were on the NRS frame at some point during the year).
+Table 8 displays the unit (facility) response rate by province for 2022-2023.
+Calculations are based on the number of facilities in a province that submitted 2022-2023 data divided by the number expected to submit data for 2022-2023 (i.e., those that were on the NRS frame at some point during the year).
 Note, as mentioned above, that having 100% of expected facilities submit data at some point during the year does not necessarily mean that they each submitted 100% of the volume that was appropriate to submit.
 Also note that the number of expected facilities is not necessarily the same as the number of facilities that might be considered appropriate to submit; the latter includes facilities that have never participated and are not on the NRS frame.

-Table 8 Facility response rate, by province, 2021-2022 --------- --
+Table 8 Facility response rate, by province, 2022-2023

 B.C.
 Alta.
 Sask.
 Man.
 Ont.
 N.B.
 N.S.
 P.E.I.
 N.L.
-9/9 10/11 2/2 3/4 73/74 2/2 2/2 1/1 2/2 (100%) (91%) (100%) (75%) (99%) (100%) (100%) (100%) (100%)
+9/9 10/10 2/2 4/5 71/74 2/2 2/2 1/1 2/2 (100%) (100%) (100%) (80%) (96%) (100%) (100%) (100%) (100%)

-National Rehabilitation Reporting System, 2021-2022, Canadian Institute for Health Information.
+National Rehabilitation Reporting System, 2022-2023, Canadian Institute for Health Information.